athack-ctf/chall2025-rogue-signals/README.md

 # Chall - Rogue Signals

-> A brief description of the challenge
+> Analyze a network capture to detect data exfiltration via DNS Tunneling of a ZIP file.

 ## Type